uoftgasa/uoftgasa.github.io/markdown/index.md

 	 - you must attend a training session to use the 3D printer
  - **AB88** - Conference room
 	 - accessible via key in the mailroom
-	 - this room must be booked prior to use
+	 - this room must be booked prior to use with the booking calendar in the Internal tab of the [astronomy website](https://astro.utoronto.ca)
 	 - capacity of ~20 people
  - **AB101-H** - Conference room
 	 - accessible via your mailroom key
-	 - this room must be booked prior to use
+	 -this room must be booked prior to use with the booking calendar in the Internal tab of the [astronomy website](https://astro.utoronto.ca)
 	 - capacity ~ 8
  - **AB101-J** - Mailroom
 	 - accessible via your mailroom key